foolishsailor/village-ai/README.md

 ### Use It

-You should now be able to interact with the agent via the terminal or via the [AI-Lens](https://github.com/foolishsailor/ai-lens)
+You should now be able to interact with the agent via the terminal or via [AI-Lens](https://github.com/foolishsailor/ai-lens)

 ## Contact